 |Photo by Orin Basshoff '04|

-- Are you looking for a community service opportunity that gets you out of the bubble and lets you make a difference in the greater Portland community?
+- Are you looking for a service-learning opportunity that gets you out of the bubble and lets you make a difference in the greater Portland community?

 - Would you like to connect with an enthusiastic and passionate group of Reedies?